siberianfox/tinygwiki/TinyG-Homing.md

 ## Homing Configuration Settings

 The following per-axis settings are used by homing.
-Substitute any of XYZABC for the 'x' in the table.
+Substitute any of XYZA for the 'x' in the table.
 The use of the settings is described in G28.1, below.
-See [Configuring Homing Settings](http://www.synthetos.com/wiki/index.php?title=TinyG:Configuring#Homing_Settings) for how to set these.

 	Setting | Description | Notes
 	--------|-------------|--------------